syncfusion-content/angular-docs/angular/Maps/Getting-started.md

 npm start
 {% endhighlight %}

-* Browse to [http://localhost:3000](http://localhost:3000) to see the application.
-And navigate to maps tab.
-The component is rendered as like the below screenshot.
+* The component is rendered as like the below screenshot.
 You can make changes in the code found under src folder and the browser should auto-refresh itself while you save files.

 ![Angular Maps Running the application](Getting-started-images/Getting-Started_img1.png)